 - Complete Enrollment Contract: When a student has been admitted, a welcome letter will be sent to the family along with a contract of enrollment.
 If aid is being awarded, this amount will be reflected in the contract.
 Once this contract has been signed and returned to the business office with a check for registration, your student will officially be enrolled at Annapolis and eligible to attend classes.

 A Note about Timing

 - Ideally, the enrollment process begins in the spring of the academic year prior to the year your student hopes to attend.
 This allows for plenty of time to determine if Annapolis is the right fit for your family and ensures a family is first in line to be admitted when an opening occurs.

-- Re-enrollment for returning students (and their siblings, regardless of whether they’ve attended Annapolis before) begins November 1 and continues until the last school day before Christmas break.
+- Re-enrollment for returning students (and their siblings, regardless of whether they’ve attended Annapolis before) begins January 1 and ends February 28.
 Be sure to re-enroll in a timely manner to secure a priority admissions seat.
 After the end of the fall semester, all families are considered “new” and can enroll during Open Enrollment.

 - Open enrollment for new families, which is first-come, first-served, begins March 1.
 If an applicant and family are found to be admissible but space is not available, you have the option of remaining in a waiting pool to be considered should a spot become available.

 Have further questions about the overall Admissions process?
 Contact the Annapolis Admissions Office directly.